 A: Each year the School awards scholarships to incoming students.
 Only full-time, first time applicants who possess a minimum 4-year cumulative grade point average of at least 3.4 are considered for scholarship awards.
 Please note that all full-time MSW applicants who have a minimum grade point average of 3.4 and complete the MSW application by our by the deadline will receive a priority review for both admission and a scholarship award.
 The School’s regular admissions deadline is May 31st.

 These awards are made on a first come basis to eligible applicants.
 Students who receive School of Social Work scholarship awards in their first/foundation year will automatically receive the same scholarship award during their second/specialization year provided that they remain enrolled as a full-time student in good academic standing.”

 Q: Is there scholarship assistance for part-time students?

 Q: Are there opportunities for students to get either a research/teaching assistantships?

 A: Teaching assistants are only awarded to our PhD students.
-Incoming MSW students need to check with individual faculty members about research assistantship opportunities which are available through competitive fellowships.
+Incoming MSW students should check with individual faculty members about research assistantship opportunities which are available through competitive fellowships.